cylc/cylc-admin/docs/proposal-new-output-syntax.md

 Failure can be optional, in which case success must also be optional, because you might need alternate branches to handle:
-- a platform that isn't always available: `foo?submit-fail`
+- a platform that isn't always available: `foo:submit-fail?`
-- a task that you expect to fail sometimes: `foo?fail`
+- a task that you expect to fail sometimes: `foo:fail?`

 Failure can't be required.
 Expecting a task to fail every time and treating it as incomplete if it succeeds would essentially amount to reversing normal